 Prior to 2017, about 160 million beverage containers were littered in NSW every year.
 They are now worth around $16 million a year in refunds and the people of NSW have embraced the scheme.
 More than 1 billion containers were collected in the first year (2018) alone!
 The rate doubled in 2019 and has now reached over 7 billion since 2017 (as at 2021).
-Recycling has increased from 33% to 70%.
-Litter is down by almost 40%.
+Recycling has increased from 33% to almost 70%.
+Litter is down by over 40%.

 There are several ways to redeem your 10c refund in NSW:

 - Reverse Vending Machines, located in convenient places all over NSW;

 - Over the Counter Collection Points, including local convenience stores and cafes,

 - Automated Depots where families, individuals, community groups, sports clubs etc can take a boot load, trailer load or just a big bag.

 You can check out the location of these collection points here.
 More are being added and you can still register to be a collection point or host a Reverse Vending Machine.
 So if you want more locations near you, get out and talk to potential site owners and email [email protected] to register your interest.